 Correlation measures how air sensor data relates to data from a reference instrument, which can be assessed for measurements over time or space.
 Temporal correlation measures how much measurements from different monitors vary together over time.
 Spatial correlation measures how much pairs of measurements, such as weekly averages, at multiple locations, vary together.
 A high correlation (>0.80) indicates that the sensor detects similar trends to the reference data.
-However, sensor measurements can have a high R,
+However, sensor measurements can have a high R2, but differ significantly from reference measurements